15 top-rated 2020 planners on Amazon to keep your new year organized

 Lemome 2020 Weekly & Monthly Planner ($21.99; amazon.com)

-Amazon's best-selling planner for teachers has thick paper, a soft leather exterior, stickers to keep things interesting and a design that can easily either fold up in a bag or be kept flat on a desk.
+Amazon's best-selling planner for teachers has thick paper, a soft faux leather exterior, stickers to keep things interesting and a design that can easily fold up in a bag or be kept flat on a desk.

 _______________________________________________________________________________